Journeyman1337/Journey-CPP-Style-Guide/README.md

 ## TODO Comments

 Comment starting with the word `TODO` in all caps can be used to signify something that needs to be adjusted or added at a later time.
+If there is a specific time when the changes need to be made, such as for a specific future version, this should be specified in the comment.

+    // TODO Optimize memory usage.
+    // TODO Add a specific bit of new functionality by version 1.2

 ## Clear Line of Execution